Yshoair/payment-service/README.md

    b.
 Configurations: in application.properites file managed by ConfigurationManager class

 ### :pushpin: Things to improve

-_If u have more time or want to improve somthing..._

 1. Kafka consumer error handler for broker related issues and more customized kafka configurations
 2. Using kafka mockProducer to develop unit test code for the consumer